2021–2026 NCAA conference realignment: Big West Conference

-Hawaiʻi and UC Davis will leave in 2026 for the Mountain West Conference (with Hawaiʻi already being an MW football member), while California Baptist, Sacramento State, and Utah Valley will join in 2026, and UC San Diego will leave for the West Coast Conference in 2027.
-The BWC added three sports during the cycle.
+Hawaiʻi and UC Davis left in 2026 for the Mountain West Conference (with Hawaiʻi having been an MW football member since 2012), while California Baptist, Sacramento State, and Utah Valley joined in 2026, and UC San Diego and UC Santa Barbara will leave for the West Coast Conference in 2027.
+The BWC added three sports during the cycle, but would later drop two of these.

 Men's water polo was added effective in the 2023 season (2023–24 school year) with six full conference members—Cal State Fullerton, Long Beach State, UC Davis, UC Irvine, UC San Diego, and UC Santa Barbara.
 Of these schools, Long Beach State, UC Irvine, and UC Santa Barbara had been the last three members of the men's side of the GCC; UC Davis and UC San Diego had been in the WWPA; and Cal State Fullerton launched new varsity teams in both men's and women's water polo.

 Men's and women's swimming & diving were added in 2024–25.
+However, both sports were dropped after the 2025–26 season.